-A graduate of Stonehill College and Boston College, where she earned her Masters Degree in Counseling Psychology, Schiffman also trained at McLean Hospital in Belmont, MA.
+A graduate of Stonehill College and Boston College, where she earned her Masters Degree in Counseling Psychology, Kate also trained at McLean Hospital in Belmont, MA.
 In addition, she earned a Certificate in Expressive Therapies from Lesley University in Cambridge, MA.
 She taught golf for six years at the Club at New Seabury on Cape Cod in its summer junior program.

 JOHN SANABIA, NAVY SEAL CWO5 (RET)